trakt/script.trakt/README.md

 * Custom skin/keymap actions for toggling watched status, and rating (tagging and listing disabled for now)

 ### What can be scrobbled?
 This plugin will scrobble local media and most remote streaming content.
-Local media should be played in Kodi library mode and you should use [TVDb](http://thetvdb.com/) (for tv shows) and [TMDb](http://themoviedb.org) (for movies) as your scrapers.
-TV shows are identified using their TVDb ID.
-Movies are identified using the IMDb ID.
+Local media should be played in Kodi library mode.
+Trakt will attempt to identify the media through different third party IDs available from the metadata.
+TV shows are identified by TVDb ID or IMDb ID.
+Movies are identified by TMDb ID or IMDb ID.
 This allows Trakt to match the correct show or movie more accurately, regardless of the title.
+The best supported and recommended configuration is to use [TVDb](http://thetvdb.com/) (for tv shows) and [TMDb](http://themoviedb.org) (for movies) as your scrapers.

 Remote streaming content will scrobble assuming the metadata is correctly set in Kodi.
 Add-ons that stream content need to correctly identify TV episodes and movies with as much metadata as possible for Trakt to know what you're watching.